lokaero/womennovation_codingclub_WNV2306/README.md

 ## Project Description

-Our project is a android/ios application that focuses on women. #WOMENnovation
+Our project is a android/ios application that focuses on Women Health&Hygiene. #WOMENnovation

-The application has been built using flutter platform and dart language.
+The application has been built using flutter:

+  -UI/UX designed with Flutter

+## Languages used:
+  -Dart

 ## Team Members